ramyrams/LINQ/README.md

 ## Quantifiers
+* Contains - Returns true if the input sequence contains the given element
+* Any  - Returns true if any elements satisfy the given predicate
+* All  - Returns true if all elements satisfy the given predicate
+* SequenceEqual  - Returns true if the second sequence has identical elements to the input sequence

 ```cs
 bool hasAThree = new int[] { 2, 3, 4 }.Contains (3); // true;

 bool hasAThree = new int[] { 2, 3, 4 }.Any (n => n == 3); // true;
 bool hasABigNumber = new int[] { 2, 3, 4 }.Any (n => n > 10); // false;
 bool hasABigNumber = new int[] { 2, 3, 4 }.Where (n => n > 10).Any();

 dataContext.Customers.Where (c => c.Purchases.All (p => p.Price < 100));